Law enforcement in the United States: County police

 County police tend to exist only in metropolitan counties and have countywide jurisdiction.
 For places that have both county police and county sheriff, responsibilities are given to each: the county police are in charge of typical police duties such as patrol and investigations, whereas the sheriffs' department in this situation takes care of serving papers and providing security to the courts.
 County police tend to fall into three broad categories, full service, limited service, and restrictive service.
 Full service provides full police services to the entire county.
 Limited service provides to the unincorporated and special districts.
 Restricted service provide security to the county-owned parts of the county.

 Sheriffs' offices

-Sheriffs are police and have many different responsibilities.
-Sheriffs are elected officials where the head of police is appointed or hired in.
+Sheriffs are law enforcement officers who have many different responsibilities and functions from state to state.
+Sheriffs are elected officials who are appointed or hired in.
 Sheriffs are responsible for all three parts of the criminal justice system.
-They uphold the county jail, ensure safety within the courts, and have jurisdiction to enforce laws in the entire county.
+They uphold the county jail, ensure safety within the courts, and may have jurisdiction to enforce laws in the entire county.
 They have more responsibilities such as transporting prisoners, running crime labs, and collecting taxes.

 In Texas, the sheriff's office is normally the agency responsible for handling mental health calls.
 If the situation is dangerous, a sheriff's deputy has the power to take a person to a hospital on a mental health commitment immediately.
 However, if the situation is not actively dangerous, a warrant must be sought.
 With the rise in mental health units across the state, the Texas CIT Association was formed.